DanielRZO/Data-Science/README.md

 Content
 File contains information on participants drug treatment information along with their test scores.

-Acknowledgements
-Experiment was executed under the supervision of Mr. Almohalwas at UCLA.
-All aspects of the experiment such as experimental design, data collection and preprocessing was done from myself.

 Inspiration
 How does anti-anxiety medicine affect you differently by age?
 Is there a level of plateauing in effectiveness of anti-anxiety medicine - if so, at what point?